GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 Guild Wars 2 Professions

 As we explained, Thief is very efficient DPS character, with some really easy to play builds, bet this class might seem a little too one-dimensional for some players.
 If you’re looking for more versatile GW2 classes or simply want to try another playstyle for another day of gaming, there are many different options!
-The remaining professions are: Elementalist, Mesmer, Necromancer, Engineer, Ranger, Warrior, Guardian and Revenant.
+The remaining professions are Elementalist, Mesmer, Necromancer, Engineer, Ranger, Warrior, Guardian, and Revenant.
 Check out our guides to learn more about them!

-Guild Wars 2 is a MMORPG developed by ArenaNet.
+Guild Wars 2 is an MMORPG developed by ArenaNet.
 It offers it's players a lot of freedom in creating their favorite builds, while also enabling them to switch their setups between adventures.
-Even though there's plenty of challenging endgame content and some builds really need a lot of practice to master all the rotations in raids and fractals, majority of the players community views GW2 as a casual MMORPG.
-That's because most of the content is accessible to players who play in short sessions and don't devote thier lifes to optimizing their builds.
+Even though there's plenty of challenging endgame content and some builds really need a lot of practice to master all the rotations in raids and fractals, the majority of the players community views GW2 as a casual MMORPG.
+That's because most of the content is accessible to players who play in short sessions and don't devote their lives to optimizing their builds.
 The dragon-themed story and worldbuilding are top notch, with a lot of throwbacks to the game's predecessor as well as the Living World feature that makes Tyria an ever-changing place.

 Sign up to MMOAuctions to find the perfect offers for all the most popular online games and browse our blog for more guides and news